 - Understanding the modules – The individual should be familiar with the types of exercises the ImPACT™ test will require before taking the exam.

-- Proper test-taking environment – While taking a baseline concussion test, background noise should be eliminated because it can interfere with the ability to think clearly.
+- Proper test-taking environment – While taking a baseline concussion test online, background noise should be eliminated because it can interfere with the ability to think clearly.
 If a child is taking the test, adult supervision is unnecessary and can be a distraction.

 - Not an IQ test – The ImPACT test is not a measure of intelligence.
 It is important that your child simply performs to the best of his or her ability so the results yield an accurate depiction of his or her cognitive abilities.